Udo/udolib/u-js-pathastar/README.md

 `endNode`: the graph node where the search ends (must be traversable)

 `eachNeighbor(currentNode, callbackFunc)`: a function that takes a node and a callback as parameters.
-The function is expected to invoke the `callbackFunc` for each neighboring node of `currentNode`.
+The function is expected to invoke the `callbackFunc` for each neighboring node of `currentNode` (for more information, see below in the "eachNeighbor" section).

 If no path could be found, `find()` will return a result like this: